hpides/alsatian/reproducibility/readme.md

     - Figure 10, Figure 11, Figure 16
     - Figure 14, Figure 15

-- **general setup**
+- **General Setup**
     - as a starting point for all experiments, we assume you have a cloned version of our repo
     - **and you are in the reproducibility branch**
-    - we further assume you have two directories created
+    - we further assume you have two empty directories created that can be mounted into the docker container
         - one on a hard drive (will later be mounted to `/mount-fs` in the docker container)
         - one on an SSD (will later be mounted to `/mount-ssd` in the docker container)